Gas-rich meteorites

 Gas-rich meteorites are meteorites with high levels of primordial gases, such as helium, neon, argon, krypton, xenon and sometimes other elements.
-Though these gases are present "in virtually all meteorites," the Fayetteville meteorite has ~2,000,000 x10^{−8} ccSTP/g helium, or ~2% helium by volume equivalent.
+Though these gases are present "in virtually all meteorites," the Fayetteville meteorite has, in standard notation, 2,000,000x10^{-8}ccSTP/g or ~2% helium by volume equivalent.
 In comparison, background level is a few ppm.

 The identification of gas-rich meteorites is based on the presence of light noble gases in large amounts, at levels which cannot be explained without involving an additional component over and above the well-known noble gas components that are present in all meteorites.

 History

-William Ramsay was the first to report helium in an iron meteorite, in 1895- not long after its first Earth sample, instead of via Solar observation.
+William Ramsay was the first to report helium in an iron meteorite, in 1895—not long after its first Earth sample, instead of via solar observation.

 The use of decay products to date meteorites was suggested by Bauer in 1947, and explicitly published by Gerling and Pavlova in 1951.
 However, this soon resulted in wildly varying ages; it was realized excess helium (including helium-3, rare on Earth) was generated by radiation, too.

 The first explicit publication of a gas-rich meteorite was Staroe Pesyanoe (often shortened to Pesyanoe), by Gerling and Levskii in 1956.
-In family with the later Fayetteville, Pesyanoe's helium level is ~1 million x10^{−8} ccSTP/g.
+In family with the later Fayetteville, Pesyanoe's helium level is about 1,000,000x10^{-8} ccSTP/g.

 Reynolds' publication of a "general Xe anomaly", including ^{129}I decay products and more, touched off the subfield of xenology, continuing to today.

 The first publication of presolar grains in the 1980s was precipitated by workers searching for noble gases; PSGs were not simply checked via their gas contents.